Chapter 1:

 “The internet.”

 That made her grin widen.
 “Exactly!
 My clout is a business, thank you very much.
 Digital entrepreneur clause.
-The Academy loves money.
-I bring money.”
+This Academy loves polish and money, and guess what?
+I bring both.”

-The part she didn’t say, and the part that I admired her for, was that she’d crawled out of poverty with a phone and a personality sharp enough to survive.
+The part she didn’t say, and what I admired her deeply for, was that she’d crawled out of poverty with a phone and a personality sharp enough to survive.

 And now, my childhood crush, Yui, was here.